Is it Okay to Sleep in a Recliner? Pros, Cons, & Side Effects

 • Helps back pain

-Cons or Dangers Of Sleeping in a Recliner Chair
+Cons or Dangers Of Sleeping in a Reclining Chair

-There are some negative effects of choosing to sleep in a recliner.[2]
+There are some negative effects of choosing to sleep in a recliner chair.[2]
 Here is a list of the biggest concerns you should be aware of.

 • You can slide off the chair while sleeping